Xunnamius/xscripts/MAINTAINING.md

 > one of the commits created as a result of following these instructions must be
 > of the [`build` type][15] so that a final "deprecated" version with updated
 > deprecation documentation is released.
 If operating on a monorepo, said commit
-> must touch every package.
+> must touch every deprecated package.

 <br />